mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/alexia_andra.mihai/index.md

 Worked on the initial project documentation.
 Defined the main structure, described the motivation, outlined the architecture, and began listing the components and their roles.

 ### Week 5 – 11 May

+Ordered additional components needed for the project.
+Set up a development environment by connecting two Raspberry Pi boards in a debugging configuration, which allowed for more efficient testing and troubleshooting of individual modules before final integration.

 ### Week 12 – 18 May

+Completed the hardware assembly phase of the project.
+Connected all components according to the planned schematic and performed individual testing of each module to ensure proper functionality.

 ### Week 19 – 25 May